urania126/1D_exploratoryModel/README.md

 # 1D_exploratoryModel

-(10/11/2020)
-We built this repository to make our source code available for everybody.
+We built this repository to make our model code available for everybody.
 You will find 4 core files:
 - `binormal.m`: a function to perform normal approximation to binomial distribution when number of elements is over 1000.